skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/TimeoutSec.md

 ### Description
-This time is from the start of matchmaking until the the end of matchmaking(= just before preparation for p2p connect).
-If that time passes before users start p2p, User leave lobby and the matchmaking APIs return false as Timeout. <br>
+This time is from the start of matchmaking until the the end of matchmaking(= just before preparation for p2p connect).<br>
+If that time passes before users start p2p setup, the matchmaking APIs return false as Timeout.<br>
-When we need the more time than 10 minutes for timeout, we can set TimeoutSec directly.
+When we need the more time than 10 minutes for timeout, we can set TimeoutSec directly.<br>
+If call SetTimeoutSec after matchmaking has started could cause bugs, so set this in the Editor or call SetTimeoutSec before matchmaking.

 ```cs